Go to content

 We test our website annually with the Digital Accessibility Centre (DAC) to check for areas of improvement or non-compliance.
 They produce a detailed report for us.

 Our website agency has a dedicated accessibility expert who then reviews this report and makes recommendations accordingly.
+Since receiving the report a number of improvements have been made to address the Level A and Level AA issues that were noted.

 Preparation of this accessibility statement

 This statement was prepared on 30 September 2021.
-It was last reviewed on 31 March 2023.
+It was last reviewed on 13 March 2024.

-This website was last tested on 9 November 2022.
+This website was last tested on 22 December 2023.
 The test was carried out by Digital Accessibility Centre (DAC).

-Read the full accessibility test report.
+Read the full accessibility report here.